Navy tops Virginia, 1st win over ranked foe since Robinson

 The Midshipmen beat a team ranked in The Associated Press Top 25 – where Virginia’s stay will be brief – for the first time since Robinson led them past Syracuse 97-85 on March 16, 1986.

-Facing one of college basketball's top programs over the past decade, Navy was the better team in every respect.
-The Midshipmen outshot Virginia 45.3% to 41.2%, outrebounded the Cavaliers 35-30, got 10 second-chance points to the Cavaliers' six and had 15 bench points to Virginia's six.

-''I just try to concentrate on who we are in our three things: defend, rebound, take care of the ball.
-And if we win two of the three of those things, we got a chance to win the game,'' Navy coach Ed DeChellis said.

-East Carolina transfer Jayden Gardner led Virginia with 18 points and 10 rebounds, but after the Cavaliers tied the game at 55-all with 8:53 left, they didn't score again for more than 8 1/2 minutes.
+East Carolina transfer Jayden Gardner led Virginia with 18 points, but after the Cavaliers tied the game at 55-all with 8:53 left, they didn’t score again for more than 8 1/2 minutes.
 Another transfer, Armaan Franklin, made a 3-pointer with 15 seconds left.

 Yoder, meanwhile, scored twice inside and Daniel Deaver had a putback while Virginia went cold, making one of its last 10 shots.